-Food passes down the oesophagus (gullet) into the stomach.
-The stomach makes acid which is not essential, but helps to digest food.
-Food then passes gradually into the duodenum (the first part of the small intestine).
+Food passes down the gullet (oesophagus) into the stomach.
+The stomach makes acid which is not essential but helps to digest food.
+Food then passes gradually into the first part of the small intestine (the duodenum).

-In the duodenum and the rest of the small intestine, food mixes with enzymes (chemicals).
+In the duodenum and the rest of the small intestine, food mixes with chemicals called enzymes.
 The enzymes come from the pancreas and from cells lining the intestine.
 The enzymes break down (digest) the food.
 Digested food is then absorbed into the body from the small intestine.

 What is dyspepsia?

 Dyspepsia is a term which includes a group of symptoms that come from a problem in your upper gut.
 The gut (gastrointestinal tract) is the tube that starts at the mouth and ends at the anus.
 The upper gut includes the oesophagus, stomach and duodenum.

 Various conditions cause dyspepsia.
 The main symptom is usually pain or discomfort in the upper tummy (abdomen).
 In addition, other symptoms that may develop include: